exasol/public-knowledgebase/Database-Features/truncated-column-names-in-php.md

 When reading ODBC result sets in PHP, column names are truncated to 32 characters

-This is not a fault in the driver or communication, but a builtin limitation in the php code.
+This is not a fault in the driver or communication, but a built-in limitation in the php code.

 ## Solution